 World Vision UK responds to the latest commitment by the UK government to help eradicate modern slavery in the Commonwealth.

 Cases of Ebola are escalating rapidly as the second largest outbreak in history continues to spread in eastern Democratic Republic of Congo.
-More than 1,400 children* have been orphaned or separated from their families as a result of this deadly virus.
-The situation is made even more difficult by the ongoing conflict in the DRC that is displacing people from their homes.
+Children are being orphaned or separated from their families.
+The situation is made worse by the ongoing conflict.

 World Vision Launches Myanmar Refugee Appeal